 5 Downlink service availability in the 21 GHz band

-In Section III of the Annex to Resolution 525 (WARC-92), the interim procedure to introduce operational BSS (HDTV) systems before 1 April 2007 is specified: “..., the procedure contained in Resolution 33 (Rev.WRC-97) shall be applied, if the power flux-density at the Earth’s surface produced by emissions from a space station, on the territory of any other country, exceeds:– –115 dB(W/m2) in any 1 MHz band for angles of arrival between 0° and 5° above the horizontal plane; or

-– –105 dB(W/m2) in any 1 MHz band for angles of arrival between 25° and 90° above the horizontal plane; or

-– values to be derived by linear interpolation between these limits for angles of arrival between 5° and 25° above the horizontal plane.”

-Assuming that the pfd is set at the coordination value, the service availability of the BSS system was calculated.
+The service availability of the BSS system was calculated assuming various PFD values.
 A receiving antenna diameter of 45 cm was assumed.
-Modulation schemes of QPSK, 8-PSK and 16-QAM are the candidates for the system.
+DVB-S, DVB-S2 and ISDB-S signal with modulation schemes of QPSK, 8-PSK and 16-QAM are the candidates for the system in this study.
 The required C/N of the system has a variation depending on the modulation and coding which involves a trade-off between service availability and frequency-use efficiency.

-The time percentages of an average year for which the C/N exceeds 7.5 dB, 10.7 dB and 17.0 dB are shown in Tables 12 and 13.
+The time percentages of an average year for which the C/N exceeds 5.6 dB, 7.5 dB, 10.7 dB and 17.0 dB are shown with an example of PFD equal to -105 dB(W/(m2 · MHz)), -115 dB(W/(m2 · MHz)) and -120 dB(W/(m2 · MHz)) in Table 12 and equal to -105 dB(W/(m2 · MHz)) in Table 13.

-The values 7.5 dB and 10.7 dB in Tables 12 and 13 are respectively assumed to be the required C/N of QPSK 3/4 and TC8-PSK including a hardware implementation margin and satellite hardware loss margin, with reference to the Nyquist noise bandwidth.
+The link budget includes rain attenuation, clouds attenuation, gases attenuation, scintillation and antenna pointing loss.

 TABLE 12

-Service availability of 21 GHz band BSS downlink in some cities in Region 1 shown in annual time percentage
+Annual service availability of 21 GHz band BSS downlink in some cities in Region 1